 4. Could you explain more about the Regulations?

-Investors’ questions can generally be divided into three categories.
+A: Investors’ questions can generally be divided into three categories.
 First, investor tax credit: investors who make this kind of investment can calculate eligibility for the tax credit according to their investment ratio, that is, the ratio of investment can be used to calculate the rate of eligibility for the income tax credit.
 Second, tax credit for corporate shareholders: large corporations have to pay considerable taxes.
 Investing in a motion picture production not only helps to support local culture and the arts, it also provides a way for companies to enhance their reputation and enjoy tax deductions.
 Therefore, the policy provides a win-win opportunity for corporate investors.

 Shareholders can deduct 25% of business income tax and 10% of pending tax on undistributed earnings.
 Third, investors must place investments in motion picture production.
 These three points are the core spirit and essence of the Regulations Governing Tax Credit for Businesses Investing in Motion Picture Production Enterprises for Production of Domestically Produced Motion Pictures.